hail-is/hail/docs/ExportTSV.md

 2. `exportvariants` will print one line per variant in the VDS.
 The accessible namespace includes:
    - `v` (variant)
    - `va` (variant annotations)
-3. `exportgenotypes` will print one line per unique (variant, sample) in the VDS.   **WARNING: This is an operation with an output length of M x N.  Use it wisely if you value your gigabytes.** The accessible namespace includes:
+3. `exportgenotypes` will print one line per unique (variant, sample) in the VDS<sup>*<sup>.
+The accessible namespace includes:
    - `g` (genotype)
    - `s` (sample)
    - `sa` (sample annotations)
    - `v` (variant)
    - `va` (variant annotations).

+<sup>*<sup>The `exportgenotypes` module does not print hom-ref or missing genotypes by default, in order to restrict the size of the file produced.
+There are command line arguments to turn on these print modes:
+ - `--print-ref`
+ - `--print-missing`

 ## Designating output with .columns files